oracle-livelabs/database/sharding/raft23ai/advanced-use-cases/advanced-use-cases.md

 ![<status_after_Scale_down>](./images/t10-7b-status-after-scale-down.png " ")

-8. Stop and remove the shard4 container.
+8. Run the below command in a terminal window logged in as **oracle** to stop and remove the shard4 container.
 Shard4 container is up before stop and remove.

 ![<rm_shard4>](./images/t10-8-stop-rm-shard4-container.png " ")